Understanding Criteria for EB-1A Visa Category

 Let's get organized.

 To qualify for the EB-1A category, an applicant must demonstrate extraordinary ability in their field.
-This can be achieved by meeting at least three of the ten specified criteria or by providing evidence of a one-time achievement of major, internationally recognized significance, such as a Nobel Prize.
+Formally, this is known as the 'Alien of Extraordinary Ability' classification.
+This can be achieved by meeting at least three of the ten specified criteria or by providing evidence of a one-time achievement of major, internationally recognized significance, such as a Nobel Prize, Academy Award, or other major internationally recognized award or internationally recognized award.
 Here are the ten criteria for EB-1A eligibility:

 Awards and Prizes: Documentation of the alien’s receipt of lesser nationally or internationally recognized prizes or awards for excellence in the field of endeavor.

-Membership in Associations: Documentation of the alien’s membership in associations in the field for which classification is sought, which require outstanding achievements of their members, as judged by recognized national or international experts in their disciplines or fields.
+Membership in Associations: Documentation of the alien’s membership in associations in the field for which classification is sought, which demand outstanding achievement of their members, as judged by recognized national or international experts in their disciplines or fields.

 Published Material: Published material about the alien in professional or major trade publications or other major media, relating to the alien’s work in the field for which classification is sought.